Holy Trinity Louisville

 Director of Sports Ministry: Jody Demling

-Pastoral Care & Outreach: Mary Scott Herrington
+Pastoral Care and Outreach: Mary Scott Herrington

 Stewardship and Engagement: Betty Jean Cobb